Hall Of Fame - Ric Flair

 call Flair, "The Dirtiest Player in the Game."

-No matter what nickname he has earned,
+No matter what nickname he has earned, Flair is one

-Randy Orton and Batista, Flair is currently
+H, Randy Orton and Batista, Flair is currently

-enjoying a run as a member of Evolution, which could be
+enjoying a run as a member of Evolution, which could

-first entering the ring, Flair continues to be
+entering the ring, Flair continues to be at the top

 (Credit: WWE Official

-known by his ring name Ric Flair, is an American
+by his ring name Ric Flair, is an American professional

-been one of wrestling's biggest stars since the
+world and has been one of wrestling's biggest stars

-world champion, although his actual tally
+as a 16-time world champion, although his actual tally

 stints as a booker—from 1989-1990 and again